stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

   -> m (Image a)
 ```

-If your image can be expressed as function from coordinates to pixels,
+If your image can be expressed as a function from coordinates to pixels,
 `generateImage` looks super-simple and straightforward. `generateFoldImage`
 allows to pass around an accumulator (i.e. you can have some sort of state).
-`withImage` is more interesting: it allows to use funtion that returns
+`withImage` is more interesting: it allows to use function that returns
 values inside instances of `PrimMonad`. `PrimMonad` is outside of scope of
 this tutorial, but if you are interested you can read about it
 [here](https://www.schoolofhaskell.com/user/commercial/content/primitive-haskell).
 Basically, `PrimMonad` means `IO` or `ST` and monad stacks with one of these
 monads at the bottom.

-Let generate an image using `generateImage` function and save it as a PNG
+Let's generate an image using the `generateImage` function and save it as a
-file.
+PNG file.
 Here is my attempt:

 ```haskell
 main :: IO ()